 She was planning on being out in California for a wedding, so she reached out to my mom to see if I wanted to meet her.
 Of course, being curious about where I came from, I said yes.
 A few days later, my birth mom told me her mom was coming (my birth grandma).
 That was a little trippy for me because I’d never met anyone I was genetically related to before and here I was meeting two at the same time.
 We met at an Islands Restaurant and had dinner.
 It was interesting sitting across the table from a woman I shared so much with and still so little.
 Trav and Cash came with me and we all talked like friends and then had some moments where we talked about the whole adoption situation and the feelings that went along with it.

-Being in the modeling industry and being adopted, I always felt a little stupid or silly for not knowing my ethnicity.
+Being in the modeling industry and being adopted was difficult for me.
+Growing up I always felt a little stupid or silly for not knowing my ethnicity.
 I can’t tell you how many times I’ve been asked, “What ethnicity are you?”
 A seemingly innocent question that has a whole loaded answer behind it.
 So I always brushed it off, or lied, or said I didn’t know.
 Which I still don’t really know my entire lineage but after taking a 23 and Me test, I have a better understanding.

 At the end of the day….

 I am so blessed to have been adopted by my parents.
 They have given me a life my birth mother knew she couldn’t give me.
 They will forever be my “mom” and “dad” and nothing will change that.
 I look forward to building a relationship with my birth mother and her family.
-I don’t know what kind of relationship we are capable of having but I am keeping an open mind to continue learning more about her, what I got from her, and possibly meeting some more of her family.
+I don’t know what kind of relationship my birth mother and I are capable of having.
+Navigating these waters is unknown and very emotional.
+But I am keeping an open mind to continue learning more about her.
+Just meeting her once, I felt an instant connection.
+She was the person I lived inside for 9 months.
+Her voice hits my heart in a way I can’t describe.
+Moving forward, I am curious to know what personality traits I got from her and possibly meeting some more of her family.

 As far as my emotions, I was a bit of an emotional mess afterwards and I’m so grateful for Trav and Cash.
 They wouldn’t be in my life if my life had been any different and I couldn’t imagine a life without them.